landrs-toolkit/LANDRs-Science-Drone/MechanicalDesign/CenterHubs/README.md

 # Modular Chassis Unit (MCU) Designs
 This folder contains the part and CNC routing files for the Top and Bottom plates of the centeral hub.

 Simulation studies were performed on the centeral hub designs listed below.
-The simulation studies were instrumental in determine which set of plates would best suit the applications of the multirotor.
+The simulation studies were instrumental in determining which set of plates would best suit the applications of the multirotor.

 ## DoDeca Chassis Unit, Design 1
 The DoDeca design is based off a polygon with 12 sides (a dodecagon).